KennyKeni/agent-trace/README.md

 - **indexOf-based range attribution**: When the same text appears multiple times in a file, line-range attribution may point to the first occurrence rather than the actual edit location.
 Providers don't always supply line numbers, so `indexOf` is the best-effort fallback.
 - **Bun-only**: The hook runtime and CLI require Bun.
 Node.js is not supported.
 - **No VCS requirement**: Works without git.
 When git is available, traces include the current commit SHA.
-Without git, VCS info is omitted.
+Without git, VCS info is omitted. `useGitignore` silently becomes a no-op in non-git repos.
+- **Multi-file OpenCode events**: If any file in a `hook:tool.execute.after` payload is ignored, the entire raw event is redacted/skipped (conservative approach).
+- **`.env.*` matches broadly**: `**/.env.*` matches `.env.example` and `.env.template` intentionally — these files sometimes contain real values.

 ## Provider quirks